bananaoomarang/cljs-game-tutorial/README.md

 # Clojurescript interactive game maker [WIP!] #

-Experiment with self hosting CLJS code in the browser for interactive docs e.t.c.
+Experiment with self hosting CLJS code in the browser for interactive docs, development tutorials e.t.c.

 ![App Demo](demo.gif)

+The Clojurescript is fully bootstrapped/compiled/run in the browser, which allows re-evaluating code as the application is running similar to ordinary REPL-driven Clojure(script) development.

 Accessible at: https://bananaoomarang.github.io/cljs-interactive-game-dev/